Current

 SN8 2LW

-Huxley-Parlour are delighted to announce an exhibition of British artist Roger Ackling (1947-2014), bringing together 18 works to survey two decades of practice.
+Huxley-Parlour are delighted to announce an exhibition of British artist Roger Ackling (1947-2014), bringing together eighteen works to survey two decades of practice.
 The presentation offers a focused encounter with objects made in the last decades of the artist’s life, from the 1990s until 2011, and reveals an uncompromising engagement with light, time, and landscape that remains singular within post-war British sculpture.

 Over a career spanning more than forty years Ackling pursued a radical clarity of method.
 Using driftwood and a small handheld magnifying glass, he channelled sunlight to inscribe scorched lines onto wood and board.
 These deliberate acts of burning – slow, patient, devotional – revealed a process at once sculptural and photographic.
 Each mark emerged through the direct convergence of sun and material, creating intricate linear and geometric rhythms that registered the conditions of their making.
 The thickness and tone of these lines shifted with season, climate and latitude: a system of traces that map the intimacies of location.